Bikeman868/Urchin/Urchin.Server.Owin/readme.md

 | Urchin.Server.Persistence.Prius\\bin\\Release\\Prius.Contracts.dll | bin\\Prius.Contracts.dll |
 | Urchin.Server.Persistence.Prius\\bin\\Release\\Prius.Orm.dll       | bin\\Prius.Orm.dll |

-#### Customize web.config and config.txt
+#### Customize urchin.json file

-You will need to edit the web.config and config.txt and adjust them to suit your production environment.
+You will need to edit the `urchin.json` file and adjust it to suit your production environment.

+> Note that you do not need to modify the `web.config` file.
+In particular DO NOT enable the
+> IIS static file handler as this will break the UI.

 In the simplest scenario where rules are stored in a file, you just need to specify the location of this file, and make sure that IIS can overwrite its contents.

-You also need to change the `/urchin/server/ui/physicalPath` from  to `~/ui/web` development.
-The default value is `~/ui/build/web`, and you need to change it to `~/ui` for production.
+You must change the `/urchin/server/ui/physicalPath` setting to `~/ui`.

+> Note that in a development environment you will need to set the ui physical path to either
+> `~/ui/web` to debug the UI using the Dartium browser, or `~/ui/build/web` to work with any
+> browser, but losing the ability to debug the Dart code.

 Detailed configuration instructions follow.

 ## Configuration
 The Urchin server uses the Urchin client to manage its configuration file - nothing like eating your own dog food.
-The configuration is stored in the config.txt file.
+The configuration is stored in the urchin.json file.

-If you are using the default file persister, then you should configure the location of the rules file in config.txt.
+If you are using the default file persister, then you should configure the location of the rules file in urchin.json.
 Note that this file is in JSON format, and directory separators are reserved characters in JSON and must be escaped.

 If you are using the Prius persister, then you need to configure the name of the Prius repository